-Wesport continues to meeting the requirements of Tier 3 (the highest level) of Sport England's Code of Sports Governance.
+Wesport continues to meet the requirements of the original Tier 3 (the highest level) of Sport England's Code of Sports Governance & is working on meeting the updated & new requirements by December 2023 in line with Sport England's requirements.

 This Sport England Code has superseded the Voluntary Code of Good Governance for the Sport & Recreation Sector from the Sport & Recreation Alliance that Wesport previously signed up to.

-This covers the 5 principle areas of:
+The Code for Sports Governance covers the 5 principle areas of: